Glossary & Terminology

 - Grade C — Bottom 5% of revenue (slow movers)

-Why it matters: Helps prioritize inventory management efforts where they have the most impact.
+Why it matters: Helps prioritise inventory management efforts where they have the most impact.

 Related term: ABC Analysis